MarinENSTA/distributed_julia_denoising/README.md

-# Smoother Julia Denoising
+# Distributed Julia Denoising

 ## Authors

-The base code was written by Feriel ABBOUD, all further modifications, updates and improvement by Marin STAMM
+The base code was written by Feriel ABBOUD, all further modifications, updates and improvement were made by Marin STAMM

-## About this version of the project
+## About this project

-**This is not the final version of the project**.
-If you need to use the final version, please refer to appropriate folder.
-Current folder aims to show the algorithm during its developpment steps.

-The goal of this version was to handle better any number of initialised parallel processes.
-It was made in order to obtain smoother time-speedup curves and a better behaving algorithm evening workload between all processes.

-As this proved to be succesful and useful, this is implemented in the final version of the algorithm.
+This project aims to implement the distributed algorithm proposed here https://hal.archives-ouvertes.fr/hal-01942710v2, using the MPI library in Julia.

 ## Julia installation
 This is implemented in julia 1.4.1